dodyg/practical-aspnetcore/projects/net6/README.md

 * [Hello World](hello-world)

-  This is Hello World ASP.NET Core 6 app.
+  This is Hello World ASP.NET Core 6 app using the new `WebApplication` instead of `IHostBuilder`.

 * [Map](map)